Adoption of Microsoft 365 spiked with the recent lockdown. Here’s why they’ll remain a major feature of the business landscape when offices reopen.

 The shift to working from home has not only enabled teams to connect and collaborate in new ways with new technology, but it has also proven that remote work can lower TCO (total cost of ownership) by reducing the need for physical infrastructure and the resources tied up in maintaining it.

 Businesses that have learned to use cloud-based productivity apps to work together seamlessly from any location while reducing the strain on IT resources are already moving forward.
-As offices begin to reopen, the new habits, attitudes, skills and cost-effectiveness that Microsoft 365 and G Suite have introduced will be a distinct advantage in the post-pandemic business landscape.
+As offices begin to reopen, the new habits, attitudes, skills and cost-effectiveness that Microsoft 365 have introduced will be a distinct advantage in the post-pandemic business landscape.